Boom, gloom, or doom? What the next recession might mean for consumer companies has been added to your bookmarks.

 Ominous clouds on the horizon

 Since World War II, the US economy has faced 12 recessions, one every 6.1 years on average.
-A decade after the collapse of Lehman Brothers, the US economy still seems to be showing signs of strength:
+A decade after the collapse of Lehman Brothers, the US economy still seemed to be showing signs of strength as of late 2018:

-- Consumer confidence is at an 18-year high
+- Consumer confidence was at an 18-year high

 - Unemployment fell to a 49-year low of 3.7 percent in September 2018

-- Inflation appears to be relatively tame at 2.1 percent and within respective central banks’ range
+- Inflation appeared to be relatively tame at 2.1 percent and within respective central banks’ range

 On the other hand, recovery from the Great Recession has been uneven for both retailers and consumers.
 We are also starting to see ominous clouds on the horizon that could be warnings of a recession ahead.
-The flattening yield curve, rising asset prices (with sharp corrections), tightening monetary policy, and ultra-low unemployment
+The changes in the yield curve, rising asset prices (with sharp corrections), tightening monetary policy, and ultra-low unemployment are all reason for caution.
+These indicators have preceded many earlier recessions.

 In our recent analysis, The next consumer recession: Preparing now, we encourage retailers to plan for and invest in what is likely inevitable: The next consumer recession.